These days, we're likely not jumping out of bed as much as we used to, especially considering that most of us work from home.

 It can also turn on the parasympathetic system – the ‘rest and digest' system — which puts us in a more relaxed state right when we get out of bed, helping set the tone for a calm morning and day.

-While you're still lying down, flex your lower limbs: put your knees and feet in the air; with your knees in the air, raise and lower your feet; roll your ankles and move them back and forth.
+While lying down, start by flexing your lower limbs and putting your knees and feet in the air.
+With your knees in the air, raise and lower your feet; roll your ankles and move them back and forth.

-Next, sit up in bed.
-Slowly look left and then right.
-Roll your shoulders a few times; work your elbows by holding both arms in front of you and doing biceps curls; flex your wrists up and down; open and close your hands several times.
+Next, sit up and slowly look left and then right.
+Roll your shoulders around; work your elbows by holding both arms in front of you and flexing arms by doing biceps curls; flex your wrists up and down; open and close your hands several times.

-Hold each stretch for 30 to 60 seconds if possible and don't bounce, which can damage the muscles.
+Note, you're going to want to hold each stretch for 30 to 60 seconds if possible and don't bounce.

-When you finish stretching, you'll probably feel better.
+When you finish stretching, you'll feel great :)